<?xml version="1.0" encoding="UTF-8"?>

 <p>Before getting into the actual ANSI stuff, <code>\[</code> and <code>\]</code> are there

 emulator as instructions for styling text.
-I use <code>\e[7m</code> to tell
+I use <code>\e[7m</code> to invert

-the terminal to invert the foreground and background colors when
+the foreground and background colors when outputting the exit status

-outputting the exit status to make it pop out a bit.
-After that, I
+to make it pop out a bit.
+After that, <code>\e[0m</code> resets the terminal

-use <code>\e[0m</code> to reset the terminal to its default state.</p>
+to its default state.</p>

 <p>Here&#8217;s a snippet that spews out all of the colors you can jam into